 Generac’s Bi-Fuel™ generators, which run on both diesel fuel and natural gas simultaneously, are noted for their reliability in many applications.
-As a result of this popularity, Generac’s 600 kW Bi-Fuel power system—the only EPA factory-compliant bi-fuel system on the market—will soon expand to include 400 kW and 500 kW power nodes.
+As a result of this popularity, Generac’s 600 kW Bi-Fuel power system—the only EPA factory-compliant bi-fuel system on the market—will soon expand to include a 500 kW power node.
 Standardized engines and other improvements will accompany this expansion.

 Generac Bi-Fuel generators use diesel as a pilot fuel to ignite the natural gas, eventually running primarily on natural gas (typically 70%), but they are also able to run on diesel fuel alone as conventional diesel generators typically operate.
 The natural gas provides extended running times not available on diesel-only generators.
 It also allows for reduced on-site diesel fuel storage, which means a smaller footprint and reduced diesel fuel maintenance.